Jmion/sort/src/README.md

 ### Decision tree and other webiste text

-The decision tree is located in `./data/treeEN.json` or `./data/treeFR.json` depending on what language you wich to modify.
+The decision tree is located in `./data/treeEN.json` or `./data/treeFR.json` depending on what language you wish to modify.
 Do know more on how to edit this please read the `README.md` in the `./data/` folder.
+Click [here](./data/README.md) to go there now

 ### Adding an image to the more information pop up